 iii.
 Arrear of salary paid by the employer (including former employer) to taxpayer during the previous year, if not charged to tax in any earlier year;

-Exceptions - Remuneration, bonus or commission received by a partner from the firm is not taxable under the head Salaries rather it would be taxable under the head business or profession.
+Exceptions - Remuneration, bonus or commission received by salary to partners from the firm is not taxable under the head Salaries rather it would be taxable under the head business or profession.

 Salary, perquisite and profits in lieu of salary (Section 17)